UPPMAX/naiss_file_transfer_course/docs/faq/README.md

     ![A user that logged into SUPR](supr_logged_in.png)

-### How can I get a user account on a Swedish academic HPC cluster?"
+### How can I get a user account in NAISS?"

 Register at [https://supr.naiss.se/person/register/](https://supr.naiss.se/person/register/).

+### How can I get a user account (user name) on a Swedish academic HPC cluster?"

+- You need to be part of a project first.
+- Also those with cluster accounts already may benefit in getting access to other clusters, since we will practice transferring files between clusetrs.
+- Ask for membership of NAISS 2025/22-717 and get 1-2 cluster user account (if you don’t already have one) on Tetralith and Dardel
+- Steps:
+    - In SUPR, go to Projects in the menu, and Request Membership in Project NAISS 2025/22-717.
+    - Teacher will approve you as soon as he/she can, and
+    - when approved you can go to: [https://supr.naiss.se/account/](https://supr.naiss.se/account/) and sign up for a cluster account(s) at **Tetralith** and **Dardel**.

 ### How can I check if I can login to an HPC cluster using SSH?"